 Last Updated on

-For instance, while we say, yes, go buy the dock for the Steam Deck and don’t get your tongue-tied, we’d also say do you really need it standing up in front of you while you beam it over HDMI or Display Port to a better monitor at a resolution the poor little thing was never designed to really keep up with?
+For instance, while we say, yes, go buy the dock for the Steam Deck.
+We’d also say do you really need it standing up in front of you while you beam it over an HDMI or a Display Port to a better monitor at a resolution the poor little thing was never really designed for.

 USB-C Hubs for Steam Deck

 That’s why I’m going to go out on a limb and say buy yourself a lower-cost USB-C hub with HDMI, Ethernet, and more on the ends of it.
 The dock might be cleaner, but do you really want to fight with every other new Steam Deck owner for the chance for something that’s just a rejigged-around USB-C dongle with a cradle for your new handheld?

 If the Switch wouldn’t immediately burst into flames the moment you put it into a third-party dock, we’d absolutely ditch the absurdly cumbersome Switch dock in seconds.
 Like, it’d melt from how quickly we would bin it.

 Here are a few recommendations based on past experiences with USB-C, including owning an entire MacBook Pro between 2018 and 2021, as well as my current iPad, which the Lord blessed us with a USB-C port on because we needed a bone amidst the hellscape of the last few years.

 - i-tec USB-C Nano Docking Station with Power Delivery – eBuyer

 - Mavinex 4K USB-C Docking Station with power delivery – Amazon

 - Newmight USB-C Docking Station with power delivery – Amazon